0xpix/Hei-DataHub/GITHUB_WORKFLOW.md

 ## Catalog Repository Model

-The workflow assumes a **separate GitHub repository** that serves as your dataset catalog:
+TODO: We will add a **separate GitHub repository** that serves as your dataset catalog:

 ```
-mini-datahub-catalog/          # Separate repo from the app
+hei-datahub-catalog/          # Separate repo from the app
 ├── .gitignore                 # See catalog-gitignore-example
 ├── schema.json                # Validation schema
 ├── README.md                  # Catalog documentation
 └── data/
     ├── dataset-1/
     │   ├── metadata.yaml      # ✅ Tracked
-    │   ├── README.md          # ✅ Tracked (optional)
-    │   └── images/            # ✅ Tracked (optional)
     └── dataset-2/
         └── metadata.yaml
 ```

 **Important:**
 - `db.sqlite` is **never committed** (in .gitignore)
-- Only `metadata.yaml` (and optional README/images) are tracked
+- Only `metadata.yaml` is tracked
 - Each contributor clones this repo locally
 - The TUI writes directly into this local clone